Published Northwest Author Jess Steven Hughes is a

-Jess is a retired a police detective sergeant, Long Beach Police Department, Long Beach, CA. He likes to write
+retired a police detective sergeant, Long Beach Police Department, Long Beach, CA. He likes to write historical fiction set

-historical fiction set in the classical world.
-He holds a Masters Degree from the University of Southern California in Public
+in the classical world.
+He holds a Masters Degree from the University of Southern California in Public Administration with

-Administration with a minor (my first academic love) in Ancient Mediterranean Civilizations.
-He also served four years United
+a minor (my first academic love) in Ancient Mediterranean Civilizations.
+He also served four years United States Marine Corps

-States Marine Corps (1962-1966).
+(1962-1966).
 He lives with his wife, Liz, on a four acre mini-farm in Eastern Washington.
-His hobby is
+His hobby is outdoor model railroading.

 The Wolf of Britannia, part I & II has been published by Sunbury Press in February 2015 (www.sunburypress.com).
 The story is a prequel to The Sign of the Eagle, and is about Macha's father, the

 British Celtic King, Caratacus, who fought the Romans when they invaded Britannia in 43 A.D.
 This will be published as a duo-logy.

-Volume 1, which describes Caratacus's rise to power, should be released February 2015 and Volume 2, describing the Roman invasion
+Volume 1, which describes Caratacus's rise to power, has been released as of February 2015 and is available on Amazon, Hastings